oasisprotocol/oasis-core-ledger/docs/usage/transactions.md

 [Common Transaction Flags] section of the [Use Your Tokens' Setup] doc.
 {% endhint %}

-Next, verify the transaction's fields on your Ledger device's screen.
+Next, verify the transaction's fields on your Ledger wallet's screen.

-After you've confirmed the transaction's fields are correct, sign the transaction on your Ledger device by double-pressing the _Sign transaction_ screen.
+After you've confirmed the transaction's fields are correct, sign the transaction on your Ledger wallet by double-pressing the _Sign transaction_ screen.

 <!-- markdownlint-disable line-length -->